polgarp/polgarp.github.io/_posts/Blog/2023-07-06-Yet-another-post-on-designer-job-titles.md

 Digital design is still in its storming phase, that's why we have so many posts, debates, and comments on naming, terminology, etc. Part of it is philosophical clashes (for example can we design experiences like we design a chair), but also different people at different companies have different experiences.
 Plus terminology is often not only driven by the design community but by other stakeholders, like hiring managers or c-level leadership.

-So there are no clear definitions of what to call what we do and ourselves, just a set of interconnected terms that enable us to have a conversation.
+So there are no clear definitions of what to call what we do, and what we call ourselves, just a set of interconnected terms that enable us to have a conversation most of the time.

 The following is how I think about this stuff.
 Not claiming to be the authority, but wanted to have a consistent terminology for myself.
 Obviously, my perspective is that of tech product companies working on software products and services, other industries or company types might have different terms.